MatthewBarghout/J-and-J-Kitchen-and-Uhaul-Website/README.md

 ## Support

-For technical support or questions about this restaurant ordering system, please contact the development team.
+For technical support or questions about this restaurant ordering system, please contact the development team. (mattbarg@unc.edu)

 ---